MET workshop: grammar pathway minisession

 Facilitator: Tom O’Boyle

-Whether to use a singular or plural verb in a range of structures is a dilemma English translators and editors often face.
-Are words like jury, government, and police singular or plural?
+Whether to use a singular or plural verb in a range of structures is a dilemma translators and editors working with English often face.
+Are words like jury, government and police singular or plural?
 Should the verb following negative subject pronouns like no one or none be singular or plural?
 What about nouns combined with words like either and neither?
-The problem is complicated by the principles of grammatical agreement, notional agreement, and proximity.
+The problem is complicated by the principles of grammatical agreement, notional agreement and proximity.

-This workshop addresses the area of subject–verb agreement and provides participants with a set of principles and procedures to make informed decisions when choosing between a singular and plural verb.
-We will examine the specific difficulties posed by complex sentences, collective nouns, coordinators, and measures of quantity.
+This workshop addresses the area of subject–verb agreement.
+Through an examination of the underlying grammatical assumptions, participants will be able to draw on a set of principles and procedures to make informed decisions when choosing between a singular and plural verb.
+Emphasis will be placed on the specific difficulties posed by complex sentences, collective nouns, coordinating conjunctions and measures of quantity.